ploppyman/blitzplus/README.txt

 2) Install fmodapi375win into same dir as blitzplus: http://www.fmod.org/files/public/fmodapi375win.zip

-3) Install dplayx.lib, dplay.h and dplobby.h into a folder 'dplay' created into same dir a blitzplus
+3) Install dplayx.lib, dplay.h and dplobby.h into a folder 'dplay' created into same dir as blitzplus, files may have to be downloaded

 4) Open blitzplus solution